timdeschryver/timdeschryver.dev/content/blog/getting-the-most-value-out-of-your-angular-component-tests/index.md

 With `within` we can specify which edit button we want to click, in the test above it's the edit button that corresponds with "Entity 2".

 The second method `waitFor`, is used to wait until the assertion inside its callback is successful.
-In this example, the component adds a delay between the edit button click event before opening the modal.
+In this example, the component uses a delay between the edit button click event before opening the modal (just to have an example where `waitFor` can be used).
 With `waitFor` we can wait till that happens.

 ## Bonus examples